Ambiguous Loss and Scam Victims – Scam Victim Recovery – 2022 [UPDATED 2024]

 This type of grief is common among families who have a loved one living with Alzheimer’s disease.
 The grief becomes anticipatory due to the knowledge that the loved one’s mental state will only become worse, so the grieving process can start very early.

-In the case of scam victims, strangely this can happen upon the realization that there has been a scam or receipt, but before the relationship actually has ended.
+In the case of scam victims, strangely this can happen upon the realization that there has been a scam or deception, but before the relationship actually has ended.
 This can set in almost instantly with the realization and discovery.
 It can have a profound impact on the victim’s ability to end the scam cleanly and make good decisions during that process.

 Disenfranchised Grief